Seiberg Duality conjecture for star-shaped quivers and finiteness of Gromov-Witten thoery for D-type quivers: Introduction to Quiver Varieties and Quiver Mutations

-In Section \ref{sec:quivervariety}, we will introduce the basic definition for quiver varieties, including prominent examples like general star-shaped-quiver and $D_3$-quiver varieties.
+In Section \ref{sec:quivervariety}, we will introduce some basic definitions for quiver varieties, including prominent examples like general star-shaped quiver and $D_3$-type quiver varieties.
 We refer readers to the excellent book \cite{quiver} for an introduction to quiver varieties.
-In Section \ref{quivermutation}, we will introduce the quiver mutation and perform quiver mutations to the center node of a general star-shaped quiver and to a $D_3$-quiver multiple times.
-We will then construct the corresponding varieties for all quivers we get.
-In this process, the transformations of phases and potentials are inspired by the computation of the so-called sphere partition functions \cite[Section 3 ]{benini2015cluster}.
+In Section \ref{quivermutation}, we will introduce the quiver mutation, perform quiver mutations to star-shaped quivers, and then construct the corresponding varieties.
+In Section \ref{sec:D3mutequivquivers}, we will find all quivers that are mutation equivalent to $D_3$-type quiver and the corresponding varieties.